Skip to main content

 • Thus, when this happens, the player should "undo" the Chop Move.

-Undoing an Accidental Chop Move (Mistake)
+Accidental Chop Moves (Mistake)

 • Often times a player can misinterpret a clue as a Chop Move when it really had some other meaning.
 If this happens, after they discard their new Chop, everyone else on the team will know that an accidental Chop Move has occurred.

-• However, unless they discard a critical card (see the above section), players should not ever undo a Chop Move, because they could be discarding a now-critical card that was not critical at the time of the original mistake.
+• However, unless they discard a critical card (see the above section), players should never undo a Chop Move, because they could be discarding a now-critical card that was not critical at the time of the original mistake.
 Everyone else on the team did not bother to clue the now-critical card, because they thought it was safely Chop Moved.